Is Denver College of Nursing accredited?

 Yes, all pre-licensure nursing programs at DCN are approved by the Colorado State Board of Nursing.
 Approval allows graduates to apply to take the licensing exam (NCLEX-RN®) required for professional practice.

 Denver College of Nursing, and its programs, are also approved and regulated by the Colorado Department of Higher Education, Colorado Commission on Higher Education.
 This approval grants the college the authority to award Associate and Bachelor degrees.

 Can a DCN graduate with a Colorado license work in another state?

 Yes, each state has different requirements for the transferring or endorsement of licenses so you should contact the state’s Board of Nursing in the state you’re interested in to find out the specifics on the process in that state.
 We have graduates that are currently employed as Nurses in California, Texas, South Carolina, and New Mexico to name a few.
 As of January 2018, Colorado is a participating state in the enhanced Nurse Compact.
 When a new graduate residing in the state of Colorado obtains a nursing license it is granted as a multi-state license allowing practice in all the participating states.
-Please see the Nurse Compact list for specific states. https://www.ncsbn.org/enhanced-nlc-implementation.htm
+Please see the enhanced Nurse Compact list for specific states. https://www.ncsbn.org/enhanced-nlc-implementation.htm

 Is DCN authorized to operate distance education programs (online programs) in my state?